Building a ReAct Agent with Tools in LangGraph

 Composing the ReAct Agent Graph

-We define a cyclic graph using StateGraph.
-We add our agent_node as "agent", and register the prebuilt ToolNode(all_tools) as "tools".
+We define a cyclic graph with StateGraph.
+We add our agent_node as "agent" and register the prebuilt ToolNode(all_tools) as "tools".

 The edges define a circular loop: